Phant80m/Tahwil/README.md

   * Simple to Use: Tahwil provides a straightforward command-line interface, making it easy to convert currencies.
   * Fast Conversion: With its integration with the ExchangeRate-API, Tahwil delivers quick and accurate conversion results.
-  * Flexible Formatting: You can choose to view the converted amounts in either human-readable format or real numbers, depending on your preference.
+  * Flexible Formatting: You can choose to view the converted amounts in either human-readable format or raw numbers, depending on your preference.

 Start using Tahwil today to streamline your currency conversion needs!
 ## Installation